-Opera tional Activity Lead 2021-2 026 KEY INITIATIVE ACTIVITIES KI5.1 k Key Initiative 1 KI 5.1.1 Enhance the productivity of Redlands Coast's priority activity centres Economic Development and Partnerships a) Implement a Local Retail Activation Toolkit to stimulate activity in city centres. b) Complete delivery of the Cleveland Revitalisation Project.
-KI5.2 H Key Initiative 2 KI 5.2.1 Progress local area land use and infrastructure planning investigations.
-City Planning and Assessment a) Progress a local area planning investigation of an area of the city. b) Commence a review of the Redland City Plan. c) Progress the statutory review of the Local Government Infrastructure Plan. d) Continue to progress proposed changes to the planning provisions for the city's canal and lakeside estates as part of 02/20 - Major Amendment - General. e) Continue to represent Council and the Redlands Coast community interests in future State Government led planning and infrastructure investigations of Southern Thornlands.
-KI5.3 H Key Initiative 3 ne 5.3.1 Engage the Redlands Coast community to co-design the liveability of its ghbourhoods through planning, placemaking and the management of community sets.
-City Planning and Assessment a) Continue to progress one minor/administrative amendment and continue to progress 01/22 - Major Amendment - General. b) Continue to offer supporting incentives and support to land owners affected by 03/19 - Major Amendment - Heritage. c) Progress actions included in the State Government led and approved Redlands Housing Strategy, that are endorsed by Council.
-KI5.4 k Key Initiative 4 KI 5.4.1 Deliver the Redlands Coast Transport Strategy 2041.
-City Planning and a) Facilitate the approval and implementation of the Redlands Coast Active Transport Strategy.
-Assessment b) Finalise the Capalaba District Local Area Transport Plan and Cleveland Centre Local Area Transport Plan. c) Progress preparation of the Redlands Coast Access and Parking Strategy. d) As part of the SEQ City Deal, continue to progress the upgrade of the Dunwich Ferry terminal to improve connectivity and promote tourism to North Stradbroke Island/Minjerribah.
+Opera tional Activity Lead 2021-2 2026 KEY INITIATIVES KI5.1 Key Initiative 1 5.1.1 Deliver tactical placemaking initiatives and activations that complement existing sinesses and strengthen the economic vitality of city centres.
+Economic Development and a) Test and trial temporary scalable place-based projects and experiences to attract visitors to city centres.
+Partnerships b) Collaborate with local retailers and hospitality businesses to ignite local day and night-time economies. c) Record and share measurements and impact data generated by events and activities in public space.
+KI5.2 Key Initiative 2 KI 5.2.1 Progress local area land use and infrastructure planning investigations.
+City Planning and Assessment a) Progress the Jones Road to Old Cleveland Road Local Area Plan.
+Assessment b) Continue to progress the statutory review of the Local Government Infrastructure Plan. c) Continue to progress proposed changes to the planning provisions for the city's canal and lakeside estates. d) Continue to represent Council and the Redlands Coast community interests in future State Government led planning and infrastructure investigations of Southern Thornlands.
+KI5.3 Key Initiative 3 ne 5.3.1 Engage the Redlands Coast community to co-design the liveability of its ighbourhoods through planning, placemaking and the management of community sets.
+City Planning and Assessment a) Continue to progress amendments to the Redland City Plan, including public consultation for any major amendments. b) Continue to offer supporting incentives and support to landowners of local heritage listed properties. c) Continue to progress actions included in the State Government led and approved Redlands Housing Strategy 2024-2046, that are endorsed by Council.

+Opera ational Activity Lead 2021- 2026 KEY INITIATIVES KI5.4 Key Initiative 4 KI 5.4.1 Deliver the Redlands Coast Transport Strategy 2041.
+City Planning and Assessment a) Facilitate the approval and implementation of the Redlands Coast Active Transport Strategy.
+Assessment b) Progress the Capalaba District Local Area Transport Plan and Cleveland Centre Local Area Transport Plan. c) Progress the Redlands Coast Access and Parking Strategy. d) As part of the SEQ City Deal, continue to advocate on the Translink Dunwich Ferry terminal upgrade project, for improved connectivity to North Stradbroke Island/Minjerribah to meet the access needs of residents, businesses and tourists.

 - Strategic Land Use Planning

 - Infrastructure Planning and Charging

 - Development Assessment

 - Transport and Road Network

 - Water (supply)

 - Wastewater (collection and treatment)

 - Economic Development

 - Strategic Partnerships